ececetinkal/stock-exchange/README.md

         ]
         `

-        2. You can user Swagger UI:
+        2. You can use Swagger UI:
         `http://localhost:8080/swagger-ui.html`